 Non-current liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees, the long-term portion of Certificates of Participation debt, and the long term portions of the Net Pension and OPEB liabilities.
-From FY 2021 to FY 2022 this liability decreased due to lease payments made.
-Non-current Liabilities decreased by \$3,009,565, due to a \$1,965,000 reduction in Certificate of Participation and a reduction of \$1,806,445 in Net Pension liability.
-This was offset by a \$761,880 increase in the proportionate share of the postemployment benefit liability for the State's OPEB.
-Overall, the College experienced a net decrease to the combined total of current and non-current liabilities in the amount of \$3,369,512, or -5.66%, year over year.
+Non-current liabilities decreased by \$7,019,581 due to a \$5,415,820 decrease in the proportionate share of the postemployment benefit liability for the State's OPEB and a \$2,070,000 reduction in Certificate of Participation.
+This was partially offset by a \$622,871 increase in the non-current portion of Net Pension liability.